 Barron and Kathy eventually left Cape Girardeau, and Broussard’s changed hands a couple of times before being purchased in 2004 by Hunter and Stephanie Clark.
 The Clarks have maintained the wonderfully unique qualities of Broussard’s Cajun Cuisine, and built on its reputation with a focus on consistent, high-quality Cajun food and excellent service.
 Our recipes are the authentic originals Barron and Kathy brought from Louisiana years ago, and we’ve added to our menu with some modern twists as well.

 In 2019, Jason Coalter approached Hunter and Stephanie with the idea of expanding on a community favorite.
 Our first Broussard’s Cajun Cuisine outside of Cape Girardeau opened its doors in Paducah, Kentucky in June 2020.
+In December 2021, Jason purchased the Cape Girardeau Broussard’s from Hunter and Stephanie.
+But the story doesn’t stop there.
 We have an exciting vision to expand and bring our authentic bayou fare to new places, and create experiences that will leave guests returning time after time.
 Our history is unique.
 And our future is bright.

 What is Cajun?
 What is Creole?